Harvlin/Movies-API/README.md

 # Movies API
-### This application programming interface uses Spring Boot to build the APIs and PostgreSQL as the database
+### This API uses Spring Boot to build the APIs and MySQL as the database
-### Everything is rely on and wrapped in Docker.